Wan-Yifei/LeetcodeSolutions/Leetcode_Code/1. Two Sum/readme.md

 First check does it has the other number in the hashmap.
 If satisfied, we will return this result.

-Then, put this number and its index.
+Then, put this number and its index to the hash-map.